-For example, if in a game you are just walking around and there is not much of an action going on, then Radeon Chill can drop your FPS to as close to the minimum value for saving power, and if the ongoing activity or action in game increases, then it allows FPS to reach to the maximum value for increased performance.
-Radeon Chill is a great feature especially for laptops where you want to get maximum life from your battery.
+For example, if in a game you are just walking around and there is not much of an action going on, then Radeon Chill can drop your FPS to as close to the minimum value for saving power, and if the ongoing activity or action in-game increases, then it allows FPS to reach to the maximum value for increased performance.
+Radeon Chill is a great feature, especially for laptops where you want to get maximum life from your battery.
 It is not recommended to use Radeon Chill with FRCTC as they can contradict each other leading to serious issues in games.
 However, Radeon Chill can be used with FreeSync for eliminating screen tearing and possibly stuttering.
 Radeon Chill comes included in the Radeon Software Adrenalin 2019 Edition.

 How much FPS Limit should you Set?

-It is better to limit your FPS a little below monitor’s maximum refresh rate, because sometimes FPS limiter can overshoot the FPS a little bit (due to error margin) above the target FPS that you have set, and this can result in screen tearing to happen.
-For example, if your monitor has maximum refresh rate of 75Hz and your graphics card is generating in excess of 100FPS then it would be better to cap the frame rate 2-3 FPS below monitor’s refresh rate, which in this case would be 72 – 73 FPS, to remain on the safer side and avoiding any kind of unaccounted marginal error that can happen with FPS limiters.
-You may set this number to even 70 FPS also, if you are still getting screen tearing with 73 FPS with FreeSync or G-Sync enabled.
+It is better to limit your FPS a little below the monitor’s maximum refresh rate because sometimes the FPS limiter can overshoot the FPS a little bit (due to error margin) above the target FPS that you have set, and this can result in screen tearing to happen.
+For example, if your monitor has a maximum refresh rate of 75Hz and your graphics card is generating in excess of 100FPS then it would be better to cap the frame rate 2-3 FPS below the monitor’s refresh rate, which in this case would be 72 – 73 FPS, to remain on the safer side and avoiding any kind of unaccounted marginal error that can happen with FPS limiters.
+You may set this number to even 70 FPS also if you are still getting screen tearing with 73 FPS with FreeSync or G-Sync enabled.